 Custom Software Development Timeline

 Business Analysis & UI/UX Design: 2-4 Weeks

-This phase is relatively short and involves the decision-maker, usually the CTO or team lead, to meet with the business stakeholders to:
+This phase in the software project timeline is relatively short and involves the decision-maker, usually the CTO or team lead, to meet with the business stakeholders to:

 Agree on all needed system requirements and write them down.